icme/cme258/hw/hw4/hw4.md

 y = X * β0 + ϵ
 ```

-solve the least-squares problem above for `β`.
+solve the least-squares problem above for `β`, with integer constraints.
 You can compare against the true `β0`.

 Optional:
 For different values of `n` and `p`, how well can you do? (try `n = p, 1.5*p, 2*p, ...`)